Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 If the price is 10 or less, Tallis will try to convince Drestor to increase it by 5 GP, whispering something in his ear.
 He'll need to succeed a DC 12 Charisma (Persuasion) check for Drestor to agree.

 At this point, the dwarves will return for the third barrel and Drestor will follow them outside, wishing everyone well.
-After he leaves, Tallis will say he has to warn the PC about Drestor.
-He will explain that
+After he leaves, Tallis will say he has to warn the PC about working with Drestor.
+He will explain that while the deal itself was fine and it makes sense to sell the wine to the Thirsty Deckhand, Drestor is involved with dangerous people and now he got his eyes on the Silentspire family.

+# The Proof is in the Pudding
+An older half-orc man shows up in front of the gate.

+- He used to be a cook on a trade ship, but at his age he prefers dry land.

 # Appendix A